 - We have a written induction plan for all new staff, which includes the following: - Introductions to all staff and volunteers, including Trustees where appropriate. - Familiarising with the building, health and safety, and fire and evacuation procedures. - Ensuring our policies and procedures have been read and are carried out. - Introduction to parents, especially parents of allocated key children where appropriate. - Familiarising them with confidential information where applicable in relation to any key children. - Details of the tasks and daily routines to be completed. - The induction period lasts at least two weeks.
-The manager inducts new staff and volunteers.
+The Manager (or a Senior Member of staff) inducts new staff and volunteers.
 The Trustees, along with other senior staff, induct new managers. - During the induction period, the individual must demonstrate understanding of and compliance with policies, procedures, tasks and routines.